 To get started, buy enough products to make six to eight gift baskets in various themes.
 This assortment allows for experimentation with your creativity without stretching your budget or causing chaos in your home.

 The best part about the gift basket business is that you’re not alone.
 There are videos to help you perfect your designs.
-There’s also an online gift basket class that provides all of the information, tips, and ideas you need to join this $6.7 billion industry.
+There’s also online gift basket classes that provide all of the information, tips, and ideas you need to join this $6.7 billion industry.

 1. Get educated.
 Take a online gift basket class or a floral design class you find at a local community college.
 Learn the basics, and don’t be over critical of your work.
 Remember, this is fun, and your design is probably better than you think.